devfake/flox/README.md

 ###[Try Demo](http://80.240.132.120/flox/public/)

-Flox is a self hosted Movies, Series and Anime watch list.
+Flox is a self hosted Movie watch list.
 It's build on top of PHP (Laravel), MySQL and React and uses [The Movie Database](https://www.themoviedb.org/) API.

 **The current status miss some important features.
 See Todo.**